Python SDK

 Grasp SDK Python Usage Example

-This example demonstrates how to use grasp_sdk to launch a browser,
+This example demonstrates how to use grasp_sdk with the new session-based API

 """